| Articles ARCHITECTURE IN CYBERSPACE ORCYBERSPACE IN ARCHITECTURE?

 little impact on the society.
 These cyberspaces serve with more than just as a source of

+information, it is more of a one way kind of communication.
 Perhaps, until today, the greatest invention that has allowed humankind to perform a

 quantum leap is the Internet.
 The things that Net has to offer and can do is rapidly